 Non-French fintechs like Revolut, N26, and others are useful for small purchases.
 However, they don’t have French IBANs, freeze, and aren’t sufficient if you’re living in France full-time.
 Without a French bank account with a French IBAN, you can’t access many of the benefits and basic day-to-day services available to French residents.

 Of course, as mentioned earlier, there are alternative banking options worth considering as well.
-So before discussing how to open an online bank account in France, let’s look at your other options.
+So before discussing how to open an online bank account in France, let’s look at your other banking options.

-Cheaper foreign banks may work just fine if you’re only in France temporarily, not sending or receiving money with French businesses, and don’t plan on using French services or benefits.
+Cheaper foreign banks may work just fine if you’re only in France temporarily, not sending money or receiving money with French businesses, and don’t plan on using French services or benefits.

-For instance, if you’re a non-EEA citizen looking to open an EU bank account remotely, you’ll be better off opening with an EU bank from another jurisdiction.
+For instance, if you’re a non-EEA citizen looking to open EU bank accounts remotely, you’ll be better off opening with an EU bank from another jurisdiction.
 This is something that can be done completely remotely, with no extra fees… and you’ll never have to visit the bank (or the country).

 First, you’ll need to…

-1. Already have the right paperwork
+- Already have the right paperwork

-2. Choose the right French bank
+- Choose the right French banks

-3. Have proof of a French address
+- Have proof of a French address

 What about non-EEA citizens?